 Are you buying a used truck in Marietta, GA?
 There are a few key things to consider before making your purchase.
 The experts at Steve Rayman Chevrolet want to ensure that you're always putting your best foot forward.
-Making a car purchase is a lengthy commitment and we want to help you get the most out of your next purchase.
-Together, we are going to lay out the main things that Atlanta drivers should focus on when they're looking to purchase a pre-owned pickup truck.
+Making a car purchase is a lengthy commitment and we want to help you get the most out of your next ride.
+Together, we are going to lay out the main things that Atlanta drivers should focus on when they're looking to buy a pre-owned pickup truck.

-You also want to ensure that your model is running correctly when you purchase it.
+You'll want to ensure that your vehicle is running correctly when you buy it.
 Every car owner's worst nightmare is purchasing a lemon.
-Ensure that your used truck is working well with a 12 point inspection checklist!
+Ensure that your used truck is working well, with a 12-point inspection checklist!
 Follow these instructions, and you should be just fine:

 Make sure that you do a walk-around in a well-lit area.
 Visiting the truck during the day is essential.
 You want to check for defects.

 Run your hand along the body to check for hardened edges.
 Plastic body repairs do not attract magnets so you can simply run one along the vehicle to check.

-Look at the tire for leaks or tread wear and tear.
+Look at the tires for leaks or tread wear and tear.

 Raise the alarm for raised roof spots!
 If you see this, know that there is a possibility of rust.

 Check under the hood.
 Remove the radiator cap and check out the coolant fluid, look at the air filter, and the oil as well.
-We are trying to spot transmission trouble ahead, do so carefully.
+We are trying to spot transmission trouble ahead, so do so carefully.

 Start the engine and see what happens.
 We want a clear murmur with no thuds or other strange sounds.
 If you hear strange thuds or knocks, this might be an indication of a bad crankshaft or connecting-rod bearing.
 You don't want to deal with these costly repairs so steer clear if you hear these noises.
 Trucks do have a high idle setting, so pay attention.
 If something seems off – it probably is!